Last Updated on April 17, 2023

 Intelligent and independent, this active breed needs vigorous daily exercise and plenty of training.
 They also suffer from separation anxiety, so they shouldn’t be left alone for long periods.

-This dog’s fluffy coat is not hypoallergenic and thus not recommend to anyone who suffers from allergies.
+This dog’s fluffy coat is not hypoallergenic and thus not recommended to anyone who suffers from allergies.

-8. Chow Chow Basset Hound mix (AKA Chow Hound)
+8. Basset Hound and Chow Chow mix (AKA Chow Hound)

 Cross the placid Basset Hound with a Chow Chow, and you will end up with a great family dog that, surprisingly for a Chow, is terrific with children!